Nsurround

 Yeah, I think the ‘groove’ section could be done better and that the ‘style’ maybe the key.
 It seems to me that the ‘Bandmate’ feature in EZdrummer 3 is going in that direction.
 At least for songwriters who do not want to spend much time going thru a whole bunch of grooves via the current options.
 Seems to me that Superior Drummer 3 has the best sounding library of drum samples but it uses an interface of tweaking options that is somewhat cumbersome to mess with unless you are really into it.
 I think AI tools could improve that quite a bit and get you much faster to a satisfying end point.
 Since Toontracks has a infringement clause about using AI training on their products, I assume that the best defense is going on offense and creating the AI tools in their own eco system.
 Not sure that they can really stop others from AI training of their products unless they have some method of identification of samples and midi grooves etc. To me it would be extremely hard to do this at this point in AI development.

-Thanked by: WD123To: John Rammelt – Toontrack
+Thanked by: gearnerd and WD123To: John Rammelt – Toontrack

 Technical Advisor